 So is a money belt necessary in Europe?

 Unfortunately, yes.
-Europe is safe compared to many places but you are always vulnerable to petty crime.
+Europe is safe compared to many places but you are vulnerable to petty crime wherever you go.
 Thieves can target tourists who have their guard down.
 Tourists are absorbed in the sights, stop often when walking around, sometimes get lost, and often have lots of cash and valuable gadgets.
 So you represent rich pickings either to a random opportunist or more organised gangs.

 Is a money belt necessary in Europe?
 We think so.
 Using a money belt means you are in control of your valuables.
 You don’t have to leave them in your hotel room or a compromised safe.
-You don’t have to keep your passport vulnerable in a bag, or cash in your pocket.
+There’s no need to have your passport vulnerable in a bag, or cash in your pocket.

 You don’t have to risk your holiday – you can use a money belt.